PacktPublishing/Delphi-High-Performance/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-No code in chapter 9
+There is no code in chapter 9.

 The code will look like the following:
 ```